argonautproject/subscriptions/connectathon-scenarios-201909/README.md

 - Server: System or device **sending** notifications.
 - Trigger: System or device generating messages which **cause** notifications.

-Implementation Note:

-    While efforts have been made to make the reference implementations look and feel realistic, they are NOT production-ready code.

-    All samples are provided without warranty of any kind.

 Each scenario will include three tiers of components.
 Specifically, the scenarios use:
 - Server Proxy: [GitHub](https://github.com/microsoft-healthcare-madison/argonaut-subscription-server-proxy)